-This Page is still under construction--Not all of the bind offs have video links (yet), and new bind off methods are being added.
-But there is lots of good information already.
+This Page is still under construction--But is largely complete.
+Not all of the bind offs have video links (yet).
+Like the cast on page, this page will be updated as new bind off methods are found.

 All bind off methods run the risk of being tighter than the rows of knitting that proceed.